ckeditor/ckeditor5/docs/getting-started/setup/optimizing-build-size.md

 | JavaScript gzipped 	| 343.56 kB           	| 288.84 kB          	| -15.93%     	|
 | CSS gzipped        	| 46.16 kB            	| 28.71 kB           	| -37.80%     	|

-In summary, with the above optimizations, we managed to reduce the total build size by `386,62 kB`  (`72.17 kB` gzipped), which is ~80% of the original size.
+In summary, with the above optimizations, we were able to reduce the total build size by `386.62 kB` (`72.17 kB` gzipped), which is ~80% of the original size.
 These results will vary depending on the features you use.